736B796E6574/bank-of-python-CI-PP3/README.md

 * Ger Kelly for helping me to test the app and finding a bug I had missed.
 Also for suggesting Pyfiglet.
 * My mentor, Martina Terlevic for keeping me on the right track.
 * Gaff for suggesting AutoPEP8 and saving me from manual refactoring.
+* gozygreg (on GitHub) whose readme was my template for this one.